jediproject/ng-jedi-activities/README.md

 # [ng-jedi-activities](https://github.com/jediproject/ng-jedi-activities)

 Easy way to manage time-consuming requests.
+Create a small pane on bottom of the page and displays info on requests that would take a long time on the server, keeping your page and the user free to go somewhere else on the website.
+After the request is over and everything is right you have the option to download the data received as a file, or take any other action using angularjs promises.

 ###### Written in [AngularJs](https://angularjs.org/)

   1. [Install](#install)